 The Evidence-Based Practice Center (EBPC) of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.
 The EBPC maintains responsibility for this program.
 Please pay attention to the following distinctions regarding CEUs found at the end of each title.
 The Training Center of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.
 The Training Center maintains responsibility for this program.

-*The Training Center of the University of Maryland School of Medicine, Department of Psychiatry certifies that this individual meets the criteria for the following 1.5 Continuing Education Credits (Category I) for Social Workers/ 1.5 Continuing Education (CE) for Psychologists/ and 1.5 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.
+*The Evidence-Based Practice Center/the Training Center of the University of Maryland School of Medicine, Department of Psychiatry is an approved sponsor of the Maryland Board of Social Work Examiners for 1.5 Continuing Education Credits (Category I) for Social Workers/ 1.5 Continuing Education (CE) for Psychologists/ and 1.5 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.
+The Evidence-Based Practice Center/the Training Center of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.

 **Due to this content of Week 10 being a required area of expertise for trained clinicians (LCPCs, LCSWs, PhDs etc.) CEUs are not available for this training.
 We will provide Certificates of Attendance (COAs) for all participants.